blackbaud/uat-kit/content/walkthroughs/101/getting-started/index.md

 #### Ensure ChromeDriver is on your path.

 <p class="alert alert-info">Adding it to your project and setting its **Copy to Output Directory** property to **Copy always** is one way to ensure this.</p>

+<p class="alert alert-danger">At the moment you will need to manually download the latest [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), copy it to your project's directory, and add it as an existing item to your project.
+Future versions of Specflow.Blue intend to have ChromeDriver included in the NuGet package.</p>

+<p class="alert alert-danger">If you are getting a Dictionary Key error for the Driver, then you may need to delete your WebDriver project reference.
+You will then need to create a new WebDriver reference by browsing to "packages\Blackbaud.SpecFlow.Selenium.Blue\[version here\]\lib\net40\WebDriver.dll" and adding this reference.
+This additional step should be resolved with future versions of ChromeDriver.</p>

 #### Build and Run your tests.